albertms22/hng13-stage1-app/README.md

 ## Deployment

-This application is designed to be deployed using the automated deployment script from HNG13 Stage 2.
+This application is designed to be deployed using the automated deployment script from HNG13 Stage 1 repository.

 ## Author
-[Your Name] - HNG13 DevOps Intern
+Albert Mitini-Sadigben - HNG13 DevOps Intern

 ## License
 MIT